kunsjef/icinga2-gearman/README.md

 ```
 # gearman_top -H satellite1:4730

  Queue Name   | Worker Available | Jobs Waiting | Jobs Running
 ---------------------------------------------------------------
  icinga2      |              30  |           0  |           0
 ---------------------------------------------------------------
 ```

+This is a nice tool for monitoring the queues after you add all the workers and start adding real jobs.

 ### Checks
 The checks in icinga2 needs to be rewritten so that they start with "gearman_check.sh <original full check>".
 Example: